 And do you think he's fulfilling that?
 What's the mood now with everything that's happened since he took power?

-Well, there are people in his cabinet that are really doing their jobs.
+Well, there are people in his Cabinet who are really doing their jobs.
 Implementing programs for the poor, for the peasants.
 The environment secretary closing these big mining firms that are really destroying the environment, stuff like that.
-It's very hard condemn the government in one package.
+It's very hard to condemn the government in one package.

 And what about the environment for you and your peers—for journalists doing this coverage?

-Ever since I've been covering this, I've got hate messages, threats online.
+Ever since I've been covering this, I've gotten hate messages and threats online.
 The very first coverage I did was for Open Society, I think that was last year.
-It was just an Instagram takeover, just on Instagram.
+It was just an Instagram takeover.
 We didn't expect dozens of hate messages pouring in.
 Then after that, the series of reports for the New York Times, and this video we did, a video of this witness who used to be a member of the Davao Death Squad, which was allegedly created by Duterte way back in Davao.
 And that's where the shit really hit the fan—thousands of really angry people.
 These past few weeks I've been trying to slow down.
 I stopped covering it for a lot of January.
 I was just too tired.
 It was heavy for me, seeing dead bodies and crying families every night.
 I thought I would have a quick break and regroup, just to have a respite of all these gory images that you see every night.

-And what about what you're hoping for for the future?
-Do you have any hopes for how this might all wind up?
+Do you have any hopes for how this might all end up?